Experiencing Poor Performance with Your Smart Devices?

 • Check Capacity

-Older routers may have a limit on how many devices they can support.
-If exceeded, they may randomly disconnect smart devices.
+Routers and WiFi Mesh Networks have a limit on how many devices they can support.

 • Using Network Extenders?